EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 * Container name: Name to be given to the container when it is run.
     - Your user name and a timestamp will be added as a prefix to the name to prevent name clashes if running multiple containers from the same image.
 For example, `user-052010544547-my-jupyter`.
     - If omitted, then the container image name is used.
 For example, `user-052010544552-epcc-ces-jupyter`.
-* Connection timeout: Time to wait for connection to container (seconds).
-When the job runs, Open OnDemand will wait for this duration to connect to the container.
-If the wait times out, then the job will be cancelled.
 * Cores (max 28): Number of cores/CPUs requested for this job.
 Your selected back-end (cluster) must have the selected number of cores/CPUs available.
 * Memory in GiB (max 58 GiB): Memory requested for this job.
 Your selected back-end (cluster) must have the selected memory available.